Black Holes, Information and the Universal Coefficient Theorem: 4. Black Holes and the unitarity problem

 Given the background metric associated to the Schwarzschild spacetime [5] where the considered black hole is present one can rewrite this as

 One can also define a conserved scalar product of the form

 the integral being over a constant $t$ hypersurface.
 When $\phi_{1}$ and $\phi_{2}$ are solutions of the field equation above and vanish at spatial infinity, then $(\phi_{1},\phi_{2})$ is conserved.
 The existence of a flow of particles originating at a small affine distance from the event horizon has been derived in [2].
 One particularity of this derivation is that the average number of outgoing particles in each mode is distributed in accordance with a thermal spectrum.
 Moreover, the full probability distribution, not just the average, of the emitted particles is that of thermal radiation.
 This observation creates a conflict with standard quantum mechanics when one considers the process of an in-falling object together with the radiation emitted on the external part of the horizon.
 The main issue is that this process does not preserve unitarity.
 If the in-falling system is in a pure quantum state, the out-coming radiation is in a naturally mixed state.
 The full information related to the in-falling object is forever hidden behind the horizon.
 This result, however, appears only when one does not consider the process as described in a topologically covariant way.

-Using some of the observations in [9] I show here that there exists a special choice of coefficients in the field space cohomology for which there exists a unitary connection between the supposed thermal radiation and the in-falling system.
-This suggests that the quantum information is in fact conserved, albeit not in the obvious way, directly in the fields, but in the topology (more precisely in the higher cohomology) of the automorphisms of the field space.
+Using some of the observations in [9] I show here that there exists a special choice of coefficients in the quantization group cohomology for which the quantization prescription (particularly the group approach to quantization) allows a unitary connection between the outgoing radiation and the in-falling system.
+This suggests that the quantum information is in fact conserved, albeit not in the obvious way, but instead in a way visible only by means of cohomology with carefully chosen coefficients.

 In order to show this I continue the derivation of the spectrum of the Hawking radiation underlining the modifications in the way of thinking that must be considered in order to obtain the correct result.
 This method is in agreement with the AdS/CFT solution but its construction allows for a higher degree of generality.
 Let me now take the quantum fields used in the field equation above and decompose them as

 where $f_{\omega}$ and $f_{\omega}^{*}$ form a complete set of solutions of the field equation and are normalized according to